-The performances and recordings of Helsinki Baroque Orchestra have won international acclaim.
-The ensemble has gained reputation as a major exponent of Baltic and German Baroque music.
-The Orchestra has performed from Cologne Philharmonie to Tokyo’s Suntory Hall and the Amsterdam Concertgebouw, and at major festivals in cities such as Bergen, Bremen, Rheingau, and Jerusalem.
+Helsinki Baroque Orchestra’s performances and recordings have won international acclaim.
+The ensemble has gained a reputation as a major exponent of Baltic and German Baroque music.
+The Orchestra has performed at venues from the Cologne Philharmonie to Tokyo’s Suntory Hall and the Amsterdam Concertgebouw, and at major festivals in cities such as Bergen, Bremen, Rheingau, and Jerusalem.

 The Orchestra has launched its own midsummer festival, the Janakkala Baroque Festival, in the idyllic setting of Janakkala’s medieval stone church. www.hebo.fi